 The Tennessee Evidence Framework is designed to standardize the language that is used enterprise-wide to classify programs in Tennessee based on the level of available evidence supporting the program.

-Using the updated framework, OEI has completed the inventory process with the Department of Children’s Services and the Tennessee Higher Education Commission.
-In partnership with OEI, the Department of Human Services is working to complete the process in 2022.
-Eventually, every cabinet-level state agency will complete the inventory process, adding to the interactive inventory and providing a more comprehensive look at Tennessee’s programs.
+Using the updated framework, OEI has completed the inventory process with several departments, listed below.
+By 2024, every cabinet-level executive state agency will have completed the inventory process, adding to the interactive inventory and providing a more comprehensive look at Tennessee’s programs.
 The inventory will be updated as processes are complete.

 New data will be added as they become available.
-Note that ratings for programs labeled Pending Panel Review are yet to be determined by an expert panel.
+Note that evidence steps for programs labeled Pending Panel Review are yet to be determined by an expert panel.